 Ownership/Access Statement and Cooperative Collection Development

-The resources acquired for the Franklin University Nationwide Library are selected according to the collection development guidelines, general criteria, and discipline-specific needs.
-Appearance of any resource does not mean that the library advocates or endorses the ideas found in that resource.
-Because Nationwide Library strives to provide collections that represent a diversity of viewpoints, library users may occasionally find materials owned by the library to be controversial or objectionable.
+The resources acquired for the Franklin University Library are selected according to the collection development guidelines, general criteria, discipline-specific needs, and budget.
+Appearance of any resource does not mean that the Library advocates or endorses the ideas found in that resource.
+Because the Franklin University Library strives to provide collections that represent a diversity of viewpoints, library users may occasionally find materials owned by the Library to be controversial or objectionable.

-Resources in the Nationwide Library may be challenged by students, faculty, and staff of Franklin University.
-However, a challenge to a resource must be based on the failure of that resource to fall with the library's collection development guidelines, including the commitment to intellectual freedom.
-To proceed, patrons may submit a written or emailed complaint to the Library Director, indicating their concerns with the material and how it fails to meet the guidelines.
+Library resources may be challenged by the University’s students, faculty, and staff.
+However, a challenge to a resource must be based on the failure of that resource to fall with the Library's collection development guidelines, including the commitment to intellectual freedom.
+To proceed, patrons may email a complaint to the Library Director, indicating their concerns with the material and how it fails to meet the guidelines.
 The complaint should also include full contact information for the concerned patron.
 The complaint will be reviewed by the Director and library staff in consultation with higher administrators as needed, and the complainant will receive a letter in return indicating the final decision.

-The Franklin University Nationwide Library will review the Collection Development Policy as needed and any substantive changes in the policy will be communicated to the Franklin University community through established methods.
-Ultimate responsibility for the collection development policy rests on the Library Director at Franklin University.
+The Franklin University Library will review the Collection Development Guidelines as needed and any substantive changes will be communicated to the Franklin University community through established methods.
+Ultimate responsibility for the Collection Development Guidelines rests on the Library Director at Franklin University.